howto-kubernetes-info/cliplayer/README.md

 # cliplayer
-cliplayer helps to script shell based lectures or screencast tutorials.
+cliplayer helps to script shell based lectures or screencast trainings.
 The player takes a playbook with shell commands that are executed live like you write them at this moment.

 ## Motivation
-When you holding lectures or recording screencast you often need to devide your concentration between talking and typing at the same time.
+When holding lectures or recording screencast you often need to devide your concentration between talking and typing at the same time.
 This cliplayer helps you to concentrate more on what you want to teach instead of what you need to type.

 ## Installation